The Three Flavors of Dirt

 Quad Cortex

-The Quad Cortex's strength is its capture system.
-You can find captures of virtually every famous drive pedal, profiled from the real hardware.
-This means you can load a captured Klon Centaur that was profiled from an actual $5,000 Klon, and it'll respond like the real thing.
+The Quad Cortex's strength is its capture system: captures of virtually every famous drive pedal, profiled from real hardware.
+A captured Klon Centaur profiled from an actual original, responding like the real circuit.

-For modeled drives, the QC's built-in drive models cover the basics.
-But the capture library is where the QC really shines for drive tones — thousands of community-uploaded captures of every overdrive, distortion, and fuzz you can imagine.
+For modeled drives, the QC's built-in models cover the essentials.
+But the capture library is where the QC truly shines for drive tones, with thousands of community-uploaded captures of every overdrive, distortion, and fuzz imaginable.

 Practical Settings Tips